-Cats and hamsters can never be friends.
-That’s because hamsters are rodents, which are the natural prey of cats.
-If given the opportunity, even a docile and well-behaved cat may attack a hamster.
+Cats and hamsters can never be friends because hamsters are rodents, which are the natural prey of cats.
+Even a docile and well-behaved cat will attack a hamster when given the opportunity.

-Even if your cat doesn’t attack your hamster immediately, it may do so later.
-Once it’s not being supervised or feels the time is right to stalk this new prey, it will pursue it.
-Unfortunately, that means you can’t trust the cat around your hamster at any point, even if they’ve gotten along for months.
+Even if your cat doesn’t attack the hamster immediately, it may do so later.
+Once it’s unsupervised or feels the time is right to stalk this new prey, it will almost certainly pursue it.

 Can Hamsters And Cats Coexist?

-Although cats and hamsters are not the best of friends, they can coexist in the same house.
-This is only true after you take several precautions.
-It will also depend on:
+Although cats and hamsters will never be best friends, they can co-exist in the same house, but only after you’ve taken certain precautions.

 - How the hamster and cat are allowed to interact

-Most of all, you should not allow the cat and hamster to roam freely with each other.
+Most of all, you shouldn’t allow the cat and hamster to roam freely with each other.
 If one is out of its cage, the other should be in its cage or another room.
-If they’re both out together, you should have a second person holding or monitoring the cat while carrying the hamster.
+If both animals are out together, you should have a second person holding or monitoring the cat while carrying the hamster.

-- Cats play differently: Your rodent could be grievously injured by accident.
+- Cats play differently: Your hamster could be grievously injured by accident.

-- Cats are much larger: There is no room for mistakes, and one slip-up could be fatal, even if the cat is being nice.
+- Cats are much larger: There’s no room for mistakes, and one slip-up could be fatal.

-- Hamsters have no natural defenses: Aside from biting to ward off a cat, hamsters have no way to protect themselves from the feline’s claws and teeth.
+- Hamsters have no natural defenses: Aside from biting to ward off a cat, hamsters have no way to protect themselves from the cat’s claws and teeth.

 Are Hamsters Good With Cats?

-Hamsters will not attack a cat.
-It’s rare to find one starting a confrontation with any animal.
-However, this doesn’t mean that hamsters are willing to be friends if your cat is.
+It’s rare to find a hamster starting a confrontation with any animal.
+However, this doesn’t mean that hamsters are willing to be friends with cats.
 Most will fear any animal that is larger than them.
-This will apply to other pets, like dogs – and even you, unless the hamster is properly tamed.

-This lack of fear could put your hamster in danger if you aren’t around to supervise.
-Instead of running from the cat, should it escape its cage, it may try to approach.
-This will give the feline complete access to take a swing.
-That will be far more traumatizing than the fear your hamster experiences at a distance.
+This lack of fear could put your hamster’s life in danger if you aren’t around to supervise.
+Instead of running from the cat, it may approach if it escapes its cage, and that will be far more traumatizing than the fear your hamster experiences at a distance.

-Whatever the case, do not let your hamster and cat stay in the same room unsupervised.
-The cat will always look for an opportunity to pounce and attack the hamster.
+Whatever the case, don’t let your hamster and cat stay in the same room unsupervised, as it’ll always seek an opportunity to pounce and attack the hamster.

 Can Hamsters And Cats Live In The Same House?

-No matter how well trained your cat and hamster are, you cannot undo instincts formed over millions of years.
-Think about the risks of keeping these two pets together, and be sure you’re prepared for the responsibility of preventing them:
+No matter how well trained your cat and hamster are, you can’t undo instincts formed over millions of years.
+Think about the risks of keeping these two pets together, and be sure you’re prepared.

 Are Hamsters Scared Of Cats?

-Hamsters are naturally scared of cats, as well as other big pets in the home.
-These rodents consider animals of greater size to be predators – and they’re usually right.
-A cat will be a special kind of threat, since it:
+Hamsters are naturally scared of cats and other big pets in the home.
+Hamsters consider animals of greater size to be predators, and they’re usually right.

-Hamsters will have an ingrained fear of predators like this.
 Even the smell of a cat may upset your hamster.
-You will know it’s scared if it screams or squeaks.
-Like most rodents, they have tiny hearts, and long-term exposure to stress can be harmful.
+You’ll know it’s scared if it screams or squeaks.
+Like most rodents, they have tiny hearts, and long-term exposure to stress can be life-threatening.